Wills, Trusts & Probate

 What is the time limit to file a trust contest in California?

-Yes, many trust contests are resolved through negotiation or mediation, which can be less costly and time-consuming than litigation.
-Alternative dispute resolution offers parties the chance to reach mutually acceptable agreements while preserving relationships.
-However, if these methods fail, formal court proceedings may be necessary to settle the dispute.
+Yes, many trust disputes are resolved through negotiation or mediation, which tends to be less costly and time-consuming than litigation.
+Alternative dispute resolution allows parties to craft mutually acceptable solutions while preserving relationships and avoiding trial.
+However, if settlement attempts fail or the alleged wrongdoing is severe, pursuing formal proceedings in probate court may be necessary to obtain a definitive legal determination.

 Leave a Reply